Slice of the Apple

 Lower School Science

-First grade is beginning with the study of Air and Weather.
-Students will be looking for evidence that air is matter—that it is something real.
-They will explore the properties of air using plastic syringes and tubing.
-They will observe how air can be captured, how air can be compressed, and how air under pressure can move things around.
-They will observe daily weather conditions such as temperature, rainfall, cloud cover, wind speed, and wind direction.
+The first grade is off to a wonderful start to their unit on Air and Weather.
+Students have been looking for evidence that air is matter—that it is something real.
+They have explored the properties of air using plastic syringes and tubing.
+They have also observed how air can be captured, how air can be compressed, and how air under pressure can move things around.
+The kids even made a parachute out of simple household materials in groups.
+In those groups they discovered air resistance and drag.
+In the upcoming weeks they will observe daily weather conditions such as temperature, rainfall, cloud cover, wind speed, and wind direction.
 They will be recording all of this information on a class calendar and in a science journal.

-The third grade will be learning about how their bodies work in our Human Body unit.
-In this unit your child will investigate the basic structural systems of his or her body, which include the skeleton, joints, and muscles, and the ways these systems work together to provide movement and coordination.
-This is an exciting unit for students.
-Over the next six to eight weeks they will engage in thoughtful investigations exploring bones, building skeletons, making models, and testing their responses to sensory stimuli.
+The third grade has gotten off to a good start in their Human Body Unit in which they are learning about how their bodies work.
+In this unit your child will investigate the basic structural systems of his or her body, which includes the skeleton, joints, and muscles, and the ways these systems work together to provide movement and coordination.
+In the classroom we have been exploring the different parts of the skeletal system by using our own in-class skeleton, properly named Mr. Bones.
+Over the upcoming weeks they will engage in thoughtful investigations exploring bones, building skeletons, making models, and testing their responses to sensory stimuli.

-The fourth grade started the year off with a Water unit.
-One of the goals of this module is to help students focus their observation skills on water—to begin seeing water in a new light.
-Through their investigations into the properties of water, how it reacts to heating and cooling, and the processes of evaporation and condensation, students will begin to appreciate how important this unique material is.
-During this unit we will have a special opportunity to visit the Nashua River Watershed Association (NRWA) River Classroom on October 9th.
-In preparation we will be reading Lynne Cherry’s A River Ran Wild.
-Students will learn about what has been done to turn the Nashua River from a severely polluted waterway into a national model of watershed restoration.
-We will also have Mrs. Chilcoat come to our class on September 25th to give us an introduction to the Nashua River Watershed.
+The fourth grade has been hard at work studying water!
+They first began the unit observing how water acts on different surfaces and what happens when water is heated or cooled.
+They will continue their water investigation by observing the processes of evaporation and condensation.
+In preparation for our field trip on October 9th to the Nashua River Watershed Association (NRWA) River Classroom students have read Lynne Cherry’s A River Ran Wild and we got to make our own watershed.
+They have also learned about what has been done to turn the Nashua River from a severely polluted waterway into a national model of watershed restoration.
+We will also have Mrs. Chilcoat come to our class on October 4th to give us an introduction to the Nashua River Watershed.
 Ths canoe-based program creates an understanding of how the quality of the water and the surrounding greenway are a vital part of the ecosystem that directly impacts everyone’s lives.
-We will need chaperones for this full day adventure.
-Thank you in advance to all the parents who will volunteer to chaperone on this exciting trip!
-Please contact me if you wish to join us on the river.
+Thank you to all the parents who have already volunteered to chaperone on this exciting trip!
+If you would still like to be a chaperone please contact Jenn Buck or me if you wish to join us on the river.

-The fifth grade scientists start the year with a Solar Energy unit.
-We will focus our investigations on the Sun’s energy.
-We’ll start by tracking shadow patterns for a day and think about the information we can get from the constantly changing shadows.
-We will use thermometers to record temperature changes in earth materials as a result of solar heating, and conduct experiments to discover what materials hold the Sun’s energy most effectively.
+The fifth grade scientists are fully immersed in their Solar Energy unit.
+We have focused our investigations on the Sun’s energy by tracking shadow patterns and thinking about the information we can get from the constantly changing shadows.
+We are also using thermometers to record temperature changes in earth materials as a result of solar heating, and later conduct experiments to discover what materials hold the Sun’s energy most effectively.
 We will go on to make solar water heaters, sorting out the variables that influence the temperature and heating rate of a water-heater system.
 In our last investigation we will investigate model solar homes and identify some of the variables, such as insulation and direct sunlight, that support energy-efficient solar space heating.

 Extended day is available Monday through Thursday from 3:40 (dismissal time) until 5:30 PM, and on Friday from 12:00-5:30 PM.
 Families may schedule regular weekly care at a discounted rate by signing up for contracted hours, or may call in on an as-needed basis ahead of the day requested.
 Please reach out to me with any questions about our Extended Day program by emailing email@example.com or calling (978) 342-6053, Ext.
 306.